-Why is there a crisis of identity and moral relativism despite all the goodness and achievements?
+What is different about the 20th century?
+Why is there a crisis of identity and moral relativism now, despite our past achievements?

 History hung by a precarious thread on a few crucial choices.
-Some of these choices were strongly influenced by rather strange delusions e.g. rampaging robots.
+Some of these choices were strongly influenced by rather strange delusions.
 Our delusions may have led us to do something quite wonderful, or quite horrible, that permanently changed the options available to our descendants.